Report Contents

 Arizona charges $4 for a title transfer and $8 for registration, plus a Vehicle License Tax based on your car's assessed value—typically 60% of manufacturer's base retail price, decreasing 16.25% annually.
 You'll also pay 5.6% state sales tax on private party purchases.
 For a $20,000 used car, expect around $1,120 in sales tax plus the VLT, which varies by vehicle age and value.
 The MVD offices at 3565 S Broadmont Dr (4.1 stars), 1360 S Stocker Dr (4.0 stars), or 7330 N Shannon Rd (3.8 stars) can process your paperwork weekdays from 7:30 AM to 5 PM.

-Pretty common, yeah.
-Arizona's 75% damage threshold for salvage titles is higher than many states, but the lack of required safety inspections for rebuilt vehicles means quality varies.
-You'll find salvage rebuilds from California floods, Texas hail storms, and local monsoon damage.
-The average used car in Arizona costs $26,200 and is 6.5 years old, so salvage vehicles offer significant savings—but get a thorough pre-purchase inspection.
-Check the VIN history to see where and why the vehicle was totaled, then decide if the discount justifies the risk.
+Yes, salvage title cars are quite common in Tucson.
+Arizona's 75% damage threshold for a 'total loss on vehicle' is higher than many states, but the lack of required safety inspections for rebuilt vehicles means quality can vary significantly.
+You'll often see salvage rebuilds from California floods or Texas hail storms.
+While they offer savings (the average used car here is $26,200), a thorough pre-purchase inspection and a detailed VIN history are crucial to understand why the vehicle was totaled.

-Reports generate in under 60 seconds once you enter the VIN or license plate.
-You'll get instant access to NHTSA recalls, NMVTIS title history, Arizona MVD records, auction data, and insurance loss claims.
-The AI analysis takes another minute or two to process risk assessment and maintenance predictions.
-Everything's delivered digitally—no waiting for mail or email.
-You can run the report from your phone while standing in a seller's driveway if you want.
-Just make sure you've got the full 17-digit VIN handy.
+Our reports generate in under 60 seconds once you enter the VIN or license plate.
+You'll get instant access to NHTSA recalls (a common 'free VIN check for recalls' query), NMVTIS title history, Arizona MVD records, auction data, and insurance loss claims.
+While we offer premium, comprehensive reports, many find our detailed data a valuable alternative to Carfax.
+The AI analysis adds another minute or two for risk assessment and maintenance predictions.
+Everything's delivered digitally, ready for you on the go.

 Yep, our plate lookup pulls the same comprehensive data as a VIN check—title history, accident records, theft status, registration details, and market value.
 It's useful when you spot a car for sale but can't easily access the VIN.
 Keep in mind that plate searches work best for currently registered vehicles.
 If the seller removed the plates or the registration lapsed, you'll need the VIN instead.
 Either way, you'll get the full report with AI analysis in under a minute.